Fishing Cuttyhunk, Massachusetts

 If you just want to have fun with some monster bluefish, head for the Buzzards Bay Tower, roughly two miles due west of Sow & Pigs Reef.
-The tower holds big, hungry blues in summer, and they will usually climb all over any type of topwater plug.
+The tower often holds big, hungry blues in summer, and they will usually climb all over any type of topwater plug.
 If they are holding deep, try sending down a diamond jig and reeling it toward the surface at top speed.